Overview

 chosen IDE without any local dependencies.

-You can also run the MCP server locally in a stdio environment.
+You can also run the MCP server locally in a stdio environment using the open-source Python package.
 Local installation is ideal if you want better AI support during integration of the Chift API.
 Running the MCP server locally allows you to:

-- Choice between limiting the MCP server to a specific consumer or allowing access to all
+- Choose between limiting the MCP server to a specific consumer or allowing access to all

 - Customize your setup for specific workflows